 Q: How does it work?

 A: The TOD Designation Affidavit, when recorded, permits the direct transfer of the described property to the designated beneficiary upon the death of the owner, avoiding probate administration.
 The recording of the transfer is accomplished by filing a death certificate and an affidavit in the Recorder’s office; the affidavit is signed by any person knowing the facts, and that person may be the designated beneficiary.
-However, a TOD Designation Affidavit does not eliminate any Ohio or federal estate taxes that otherwise would have been payable.
+However, a TOD Designation Affidavit does not eliminate any federal estate taxes that otherwise would have been payable.

 Q: Can the person who is designated as the TOD beneficiary claim an interest in the real property before the owner dies?

 A: No; the designated beneficiary has no rights during the owner's lifetime.
 The law specifically provides that the affidavit designating the beneficiary has no effect on the present ownership of real property, and a person designated as a TOD beneficiary has no interest in the real property until the death of the owner(s) of the interest.